 In extreme cases during failure, if the requisite replacement item (spare) is not available with the contractor, the contractor may be allowed to borrow the item (buffer) from Employer subject to its availability.
 However, the same shall be replenished by the Contractor within fifteen (15) days.

 System Maintenance

+The contractor shall prepare a Maintenance Philosophy in line with the conditions specified at Section 7, and submitted by contractor for approval of Employer before commencement of DLP.

 During Defect Liability Period

-The one-year period commencing immediately after the operational acceptance is called the Defect Liability Period.
+The one-year period commencing immediately after the ToC/ Operational acceptance (as specified at para 6.2.4 above) is called the Defect Liability Period.

-Operation acceptance shall be given on BATCH/ LOT basis i.e. contractor has to offer for operational acceptance of equipment supplied under a BATCH/ LOT after the installation & commissioning of last equipment of that particular lot, subject to all successful testing (SAT-I, II & III) or commissioning of commercial traffic with error-free run of traffic for at least 48 hrs including SAT-III.
-All Equipment/ material ordered as buffer (i.e. location of I&C not identified in BoQ) under any BATCH/ LOT, if not commissioned due to non-readiness of customer location, non-identification of customer locations, non-readiness of fiber connectivity, space constraint etc. beyond 03 months from date of delivery, shall be taken over by Employer and TOC for such Lot(s) will be issued to contractor on their request.
-The Defect Liability Period (DLP) shall be effective from the subsequent quarter.
+The maintenance support & services to be provided by Contractor during DLP are specified at Section 7.
+In case of difference in the date of start of DLP of first LOT and last LOT, the AMC will commence accordingly.

+The DLP period shall be extended in case of delay in mandatory compliances and implementation of mitigation plan after VAPT.
 After Defect Liability Period

 Maintenance services support after defect liability period, is required for further five (05) years as per requirements provided in Section 7.

-In case of difference in the date of end of AMC period of first BATCH/ LOT and last BATCH/ LOT, contractor has to provide maintenance services of all BATCH/ LOTs (completed 5 years of maintenance services) at same rate and terms & conditions till the completion of AMC period of 5 years for last BATCH/ LOT.
+In case of difference in the date of end of AMC period of first LOT and last LOT, contractor has to provide maintenance services of all LOTs (completed 5 years of maintenance services) at same rate and terms & conditions till the completion of AMC period of 5 years for last LOT.

 Miscellaneous Supplies